Is having a dead cell phone battery a distracted driving defence?

 The penalties for using an electronic device while driving are severe.
 For a first offence, you face a fine of $368 and four penalty points.
 But that’s not all.
 You will also have to pay insurance premiums in the form of an extra $444 Driver Risk Premium.
 The four penalty points are also enough to trigger an added $210 Driver Penalty Point Premium, assuming you have a clean record.
 That single ticket could end up costing you more than $1,000.
 If you have a Class 7 ‘N’ or ‘L’ license, you can get a driving prohibition with one cell phone ticket.
 If you have a Class 5 license you can also receive a driving prohibition if you are issued two cell phone tickets within a year of each other or if you already have previous offences on your driving record.

-If you decide to challenge a cell phone tickets it is recommended you hire a lawyer.
+If you decide to mount a distracted driving defence, it is recommended you hire a lawyer.
 The BC Driving Lawyers defend all kinds of traffic violations and we are well-versed in MVA regulations.

 If you have a traffic ticket you would like to challenge, call us on 604-608-1200.